Public health promotes and protects the health of people and communities where they live, learn, work and play.

 Public health is the science of protecting and improving the health of families and communities through promotion of healthy lifestyles, research for disease and injury prevention and detection and control of infectious diseases [CDC Foundation, 2016].
 The best of public health addresses social economic and educational inequities to improve individual and population health, locally and globally.

-At the University of Michigan-Dearborn, we offer a Bachelor’s degree in Health and Human Services (HHS) where you can focus on three concentrations in either Public Health, Human Services or Pre-Health Professions.
+At the University of Michigan-Dearborn, we offer a Bachelor’s degree in Health and Human Services (HHS) where you can focus on three concentrations: Public Health, Human Services, or Pre-Health Professions.
 Learn more about the UM-Dearborn College of Education Health and Human Services HHS program.

 At the professional level, the public health field can be entered at any point.
 Many people enter the public health field after completing a graduate degree at a School of Public Health.
-Within a School of Public Health, there are generally five core disciplines of public health: biostatistics, environmental health, epidemiology, health behavior and education, and health management and policy.
+Within a School of Public Health, there are generally six core disciplines of public health: biostatistics, environmental health, epidemiology, health behavior and education, health management and policy and nutritional sciences.

 The most common graduate degree for public health professionals is the Master of Public Health (MPH).
 Other degrees are Master of Science (MS), Doctor of Public Health (DrPH) or Doctor of Philosophy (PhD) in Public Health.

 All graduate public health programs require competence in verbal and written communication.
 They also look for applicants who have a high level of academic competency, demonstrated motivation to service, cultural competency, teamwork and exposure to public health work.